Kateryna Bandura for New Pathway, Toronto.

 In 1937, MYHO made a proposal to the UNF National Executive to start a flight school.
 The school was supposed to prepare pilots and paratroopers for Canadian Armed Forces and at the same time keep the Ukrainian community together.
 By serving Canada this way, the youth felt that they would serve Ukraine in some measure too.
 The National Executive delegated the responsibility to the UNF Oshawa.

 MYHO in Oshawa began raising the funds for a training plane which costed $1,325 (more than $18,000 in today’s money).
 They sold tickets to and staged a play titled “Navala”, collected donations from the community and raffled a car donated by General Motors, with 10,000 tickets (worth $1 each).
-The money were to be spent on the plane, gas, training and other necessities.
+The money was to be spent on the plane, gas, training and other necessities.
 In total, they raised $500.
 The New Pathway encouraged the hromada to contribute and facilitated the collections across Eastern Canada.

 The official opening of the school was on February 13, 1938 at the UNF hall, with the mayor of Oshawa Alex McLeese attending who was made an honourary member of the School.
 The School was organized as a private club and membership fees applied.
 Mike Wladyka became the principal and instructor, and trained the MYHO boys to become pilots.
 They flew a brand new Canadian-made Auster observation-training plane, which they named Yevhen, in honour of Yevhen Konovalets.
 Remarkably, the push from the Ukrainian community and the needs of the MYHO flight school led to the creation of a small municipal airport in Oshawa, which exists to this day.